fractos/cupcake/README.md

 with the key `cupcake_attempt` (which is the default).
 The URL including the TraceID will be emitted in any alert incident that occurs allowing this to be located in server access logs. `retry` signifies to retry this endpoint 2 times if failure encountered.
 By default all endpoints that fail due to a timeout are retried 3 times - the `retry` value overrides that.
+It also sets a customer `timeout` of 30s, which will override the default set by `CONNECTION_TIMEOUT_SECONDS`

 The "internal" endpoint group contains a TCP URL for a Redis server.
 It is assumed for this example that Cupcake is situated on a server that is inside the private network and therefore is able to lookup a host named "redis.internal" using some kind of internal DNS scheme (e.g. Route53).

-The website endpoint also defines a threshold for the response timing where anything greater than 200 milliseconds will cause an incident to be raised.
+The website endpoint also defines a `threshold` for the response timing where anything greater than 200 milliseconds will cause an incident to be raised.

 ```